isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

    * To create a new pixel:
       1. Click **[!UICONTROL Create]**.
       1. Enter the following information:
          * **[!UICONTROL Conversion pixel name]:** The pixel name; the maximum length is 500 characters.
-Use a name that will help you easily identify the pixel.
+Use a name that helps you easily identify the pixel.
          * **[!UICONTROL Conversion category]:** The type of conversion.
          * **[!UICONTROL Impression conversion window]:** The number of days after an ad impression occurs in which the impression can be attributed to a conversion.
 The default is 30 days.
          * **[!UICONTROL Click conversion window]:** The number of days after an ad click occurs in which the click can be attributed to a conversion.
 The default is 30 days.